iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 :::note Cross compile

-In order to build on windows, we need to add android triplets to our VCPKG and use that during compilation.
+To build on windows, we need to add android triplets to our VCPKG and use that during compilation.
-[TODO]

-Currently cross compiling has only worked on WSL/Linux.
+Currently, cross compiling has only worked on WSL/Linux.

 If you wish to use Android Studio in Windows, first make the android target binaries in WSL/Linux, then copy them over to `src/main/jniLibs/$TARGET/`.
 (See step [Compiling a binary](#Adding%20shared%20library), but do that for each enabled target in WSL/Linux)

-Afterwards you need to comment out all `archTriplets` in `build.gradle` in order for you not to regenerate them (and fail on Windows).
+Afterwards, you need to comment out all `archTriplets` in `build.gradle` for you not to regenerate them (and fail on Windows).

 :::